I love making something out of nothing.

 - Allow to sit for about 2 weeks, either in a cabinet or on the counter.

 - Shake when you think of it.

 After 2 weeks, strain out the vinegar, which will smell clean and citrusy.
 Really.
 It will.
 There’s no other way to describe it – the bite of smelling straight vinegar is gone, and the orange smell is heavenly.

 Citrus will help cut the grease when cleaning and be a good substitute for those commercial orange cleaners that harness the natural cleaning power of oranges and then adulterate it with a bunch of other junk.

-UPDATE: A reader shared in the comments that she makes this out of grapefruit peels, which makes me pretty confident that lemon would work excellently as well.
-I’m trying both this week – maybe I can finally have that “Pledge” smell for dusting again but without the chemicals!
+A reader shared in the comments that she makes this out of grapefruit peels, which makes me pretty confident that lemon would work excellently as well.
+Maybe I can finally have that “Pledge” smell for dusting again but without the chemicals!

 Store citrus vinegar in a glass jar for a very long time – no reason this should go bad.
 I got about 1.5-2 cups from a quart jar, and I was still using a jar from last year just this week.

 How to Use Your New Orange Power Cleaner